 AAA Editor Notes

 Bow Habitat Station is at 1440 17A St. S.E. in Pearce Estate City Park.
-Located along the Bow River, the site features a fish hatchery where six species of trout are raised, 8.5 hectares (21 acres) of interpretive wetland, a nature center and a trout pond.
+Located along the Bow River, the site features a fish hatchery where six species of trout are raised, 8.5 hectares (21 acres) of interpretive wetland, a discovery center and a trout pond.
 The Discovery Centre educates visitors about fish management, aquatic ecosystems and Alberta's wetlands through both interactive exhibits and aquariums that shelter a variety of local fish species.
 Highlights include a large model outlining the anatomy of a fish, an exhibit that explores the cycle of water and the 40-minute film “Wet Alberta.”

 Guided tours are available.
 Picnicking is permitted.
 Time: Allow 2 hours minimum.